exasol/script-languages/cpp_client/README.md

 # CPP Client

 ## Overview
-The script language client that implements C++ as a language for EXASOL.
+This script language client implements C++ as a language for EXASOL.
 Users can provide C++ code in CREATE SCRIPT statements.
 The code is compiled on the fly and then executed.